Cosmological perturbation theory for large scale structure in phase space: Standard Perturbation Theory

+after substituting Eq.(\ref{eq:velocity}) into Eq.(\ref{eq:euler}) and dividing by the energy density.
+This involves the stress tensor

-Note from its definition in the second line of Eq.(\ref{eq:stresstensor}) that the stress tensor is sourced by a velocity dispersion at a fixed comoving position, and hence can only be nonvanishing at the onset of shell-crossing (when particle trajectories intersect in configuration space).
+Note from its definition in the second line of Eq.(\ref{eq:stresstensor}) that the stress tensor is sourced by velocity dispersion at a fixed comoving position (dispersion with respect to averaging over momentum at a given point in configuration space), and hence can only be nonvanishing at the onset of shell-crossing when particle trajectories intersect.

-In order to turn Eqs.(\ref{eq:continuity}) and (\ref{eq:euler2}) into a closed system, we introduce the Poisson equation satisfied by the gravitational potential:
+In order to turn Eqs.(\ref{eq:continuity}) and (\ref{eq:euler2}) into a closed system, we first need to introduce the Poisson equation satisfied by the gravitational potential:

 where only the fluctuations around the average density $\bar{\rho}(\eta) = \langle \rho(\eta,\vec{x}) \rangle \propto a^{-3}(\eta)$ contribute to the gravitational potential.
-Eq.(\ref{eq:poisson}) also picks-up corrections on large scales and for large thermal velocities, but they are negligible for cold dark matter at sub-horizon scales.
+Eq.(\ref{eq:poisson}) also picks-up corrections on large scales and for large thermal velocities, but they are negligible for cold dark matter on sub-horizon scales.

+One next proceeds with the standard assumption of a negligible stress tensor: $\tau_{ij} \approx 0$.
+Under this assumption the velocity field is fully specified by its divergence, i.e., the vorticity degrees of freedom are negligible.
+To see why that is, define $w(\eta,\vec{x})=\vec{\nabla} \times \vec{v} (\eta,\vec{x})$, and take the curl of Eq.(\ref{eq:euler2}) to obtain

+The source term in the right-hand side of Eq.(\ref{eq:vortex}) vanishes when $\tau_{ij} \approx 0$, such that vorticity can be neglected if it is not present in the initial conditions.
+This latter assumption is justified since the vorticity decays with the expansion of the universe in linear perturbation theory \cite{Bernardeau:2001qr}.
+We can even relax the assumption of $\tau_{ij} \approx 0$, and consider a diagonal stress tensor of the form $\tau_{ij} = p \delta_{i,j}$, where $p=p(\eta,\vec{x})$ is the pressure.
+In this case

+which vanishes whenever the pressure is an arbitrary function of the density, $p=p(\rho)$, as in an adiabatic fluid.
+We then once again reach the conclusion that vorticity can be neglected \cite{Pueblas:2008uv}.

-One now proceeds with the standard assumptions of negligible stress and vorticity: $\tau_{ij}=0$ and $\vec{\nabla} \times \vec{v}=0$, respectively.
-The continuity and Euler equations can then be solved perturbatively in linear fluctuations around the homogeneous background, see \cite{Bernardeau:2001qr}.
+Once both the stress tensor and vorticity are neglected, the continuity and Euler Eqs.~(\ref{eq:continuity}) and (\ref{eq:euler2}) can be solved perturbatively in fluctuations around the homogeneous background, see \cite{Bernardeau:2001qr}.
 SPT accurately describes the clustering of matter in single-stream regions (often denoted by voids) where particle trajectories do not intersect.
 In such regions the stress tensor vanishes.
 However, at sufficiently small scales the gravitational evolution becomes strongly coupled, leading to shell-crossing and the subsequent formation of bound structures via gravitational collapse where particle trajectories do intersect \cite{Zeldovich:1969sb, doi:10.1080/03091928208209001}.
 This is signaled by the emergence of a nonzero stress tensor.

 While on large scales isotropy is a good approximate symmetry of the perturbations, the local process of gravitational collapse is anisotropic and happens at different rates along different axes, as determined by the engenvectors of the tidal tensor $\partial_{i}\partial_{j} \phi$ \footnote{The recent paper \cite{Musso:2024roa} argues for an energy shear tensor criteria.}.
 The gravitational collapse then proceeds in a hierarchical triaxial way: First into cosmic sheets, followed by cosmic filaments until the remaining axis finally collapses and dark matter halos form.
 The outcome is an intricate cosmic web where dark matter halos can be found within filaments which themselves can be found within sheets \cite{Jaber:2023rjx, Aragon-Calvo:2023oxm, Libeskind:2017tun, Cautun:2014fwa, Kugel:2024zxq}.